machinaut/mtg-engine/src/mtg_engine/README.md

 A decision is a response from a player to a choice sent to them.
 It is private to just the player and the engine.

-The decision selects one of the enumerated options from the chioces.
+The decision selects exactly one of the enumerated options from the chioces.